kkorouei/ARPaint/README.md

 [![Everything Is AWESOME](https://i.imgur.com/gZzeB3s.png)](https://www.youtube.com/watch?v=OZCFj-rOpYw "AR Paint")

-An explanation about the process of loading and saving world maps:
+A brief explanation about the process of loading and saving world maps:

-The worldMap as well as a snapShot of the current view is returned using the following method:
+The worldMap, as well as a snapshot of the current view is returned using the following method:

 ``` swift
 func getCurrentWorldMapAndScreenShot(forSceneView sceneView: ARSCNView, completion: @escaping (_ wordlMap: ARWorldMap?, _ screenShot: NSData?, _ errorMessage: String?) -> Void) {